Block booking: Origins in the silent era

-The system's growth and demise
+The system's growth

 With Hollywood's conversion to sound film in the late 1920s, block booking increasingly became standard practice: in order to get access to a studio's attractive A pictures, many theaters were obliged to rent the company's entire output for a season.
 Paramount Pictures President Adolph Zukor obtained the Paramount-Publix chains of theaters that totaled in 1,200 screens, and insisted that the exhibitors and independent theaters sign a contract with their company if they wanted the exclusive, top-of-the-line Paramount productions.
 With a whole season's worth of films offered up on an all-or-nothing basis, theaters were not just bidding on movies they had not seen, but on many movies not yet even made.
 This was also called "blind bidding" because, other than knowing the genre, the actors and actresses, and a brief overview of the plot, the exhibitors knew nothing about the films they were acquiring.
-In one case, Zukor had pressured theater operators to buy a block of 104 films each year and forced them to show two films per week, for 52 consecutive weeks.
+In one case, Zukor pressured theater operators to buy a block of 104 films each year and forced them to show two films per week for 52 consecutive weeks.
 With the B movies—less expensively produced films intended to run as the lower half of double features—rented at a flat fee (rather than the box office percentage basis of A films), rates could be set that essentially guaranteed the profitability of every B movie.
 Block booking and blind bidding meant that the majors did not have to worry over much about the quality of these B pictures:

+Life magazine, in a 1957 retrospective on the studio system, described the less-attractive films as "million-dollar mediocrities":

 Along with the blocks of features, exhibitors were required to take the major's shorts as well—a practice known as full-line forcing.
 The smaller Hollywood studios—known collectively as Poverty Row—did not have the big pictures with A-list stars that would have allowed them to compel theater owners to directly block book.
 Instead, they mostly sold exclusive regional distribution rights to so-called states' rights firms.
 These distributors in turn marketed blocks of movies to exhibitors, typically six or more pictures featuring the same star (given that the films' source was Poverty Row, a relatively minor star).
-In July 1938, the Justice Department's antitrust division filed a suit, United States v.
-Paramount Pictures, Inc. et al., charging the eight major Hollywood studios with violating the Sherman Antitrust Act.